2025 Stratford events

 What happens when some of Canada’s sharpest comedic minds take on the myths, contradictions, and quirks of Canadian life—live?

 Expect razor-sharp wit, fearless storytelling, and wildly unexpected turns in this one-night-only performance.
 This is Canada as you’ve never laughed at it before.
+Hosted by Stratford's own satirist Brittlestar.

 In this live panel event, some of the country’s funniest minds delve into how humour and satire can expose national truths, challenge cultural myths, and unite us through laughter.
 Together, they’ll explore questions at the heart of our comedic culture: